 How To Add, Manage and Delete Roles in Discord

-Discord is the voice and text chat solution of choice among online gamers these days, because it is so incredibly configurable and has so many different options and settings that users can do almost anything they want within the app.
-However, the downside of this is that (particularly for servers with many users) assigning the appropriate permissions to people can be an overwhelming task.
-On Discord there are thirteen server-level permissions (for example, the ability to ban someone or to have administrator-level privileges), nine text permissions (for example, the ability to send messages or add text links), and seven voice permissions (for example, the ability to speak on the server or to have one’s voice be louder than others on command).
+Discord is the voice and text chat solution of choice among online gamers these days.
+This is primarily because it is so incredibly configurable and has so many different options and settings that users can do almost anything they want within the app.
+However, the downside is that (particularly for servers with many users) assigning the appropriate permissions to people can be an overwhelming task.
+On Discord there are thirteen server-level permissions (for example, the ability to ban someone or to have administrator-level privileges), nine text permissions (like the ability to send messages or add text links), and seven voice permissions (for example, the ability to speak on the server or to have one’s voice be louder than others on command).
 Each of these permissions is a binary choice, so there are 536,870,912 possible combinations of permissions.
 Obviously assigning each of these permissions individually would be tedious – but what if there are hundreds or even thousands of users on a server?
 It would be an impossible task.

 Enter the “role”.
 In Discord parlance, a “role” is a defined set of permissions with a name.
-For example, there is a default role called “@everyone”, which gives a wide range of basic permissions like talking on the server and reading the messages, but without any administrative powers.
-A server administrator might create a role called “Moderator”, which would add the ability to mute or ban other users.
-Users can be assigned multiple roles, and they always have the largest combination of role powers; i.e., someone who has both @everyone and Moderator roles would have all the powers of @everyone plus the powers of Moderator.
+For example, there is a default role called “@everyone,” which gives a wide range of basic permissions like talking on the server and reading the messages, but without any administrative powers.
+A server administrator might create a role called “Moderator” which would add the ability to mute or ban other users.
+Users can be assigned multiple roles and they always have the largest combination of role powers; i.e., someone who has both @everyone and Moderator roles would have all the powers of @everyone plus the powers of Moderator.

 View Audit Log – this permission allows the user to read the server’s audit logs.

 Manage Server – this permission allows the user to change the server name or move it to a different region.